Nick Madrigal Player Props: Cubs vs. Brewers

 Nick Madrigal At The Plate

-- Madrigal is batting .275 with seven doubles, a triple, a home run and seven walks.
+- Madrigal is batting .278 with eight doubles, a triple, a home run and seven walks.

-- He has hit a long ball in one of 48 games, and in 0.6% of his plate appearances.
+- He has hit a home run in one of 49 games, and in 0.6% of his plate appearances.

-- Madrigal has picked up an RBI in 22.9% of his games this season, with more than one RBI in 8.3% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.